 Number of study places

 Berkeley only accepts the best applicants, and NMBU nominates only those with the greatest chance of being admitted.
 The nomination therefore occurs after a comprehensive assessment of the applicant, based on grades and the student's motivation letter.
-The chances of being admitted increases considerably if the student's aupervisor at NMBU has professional contacts and recommends the student to her/his colleagues at UC Berkeley.

 All levels possible.